jarvist/HUGO-PWP/content/post/2017-02-20-experimental-measures-of-photovoltaic-materials.md

 **The key thing** to remember with optical characterisation is that even a standard bench-top solid-state laser is *INCREDIBLY* bright.
-It's very easy to do a measure at the equivalent of a million or a billion Sun equivalents.
+It's very easy to do a measure at the equivalent of a million or a billion Suns.
-This is well outside the regime where any solar cell (even under a lens / light concentrator) will be operating, and this can massively change the photophysics in operation.
-If the authors do not tell you what equivalent number of suns they are at, try and calculate it yourself from the laser spot size, absorption coefficient, laser intensity etc. Experimentalists don't do this out of spite or foolishness, but because they need to have sufficient signal-to-noise ratio to measure a signal.
+This is well outside the regime where any solar cell (even under light concentrator) will be operating, and this can massively change the photophysics in operation.
+If the authors do not tell you what equivalent number of suns they are at, try and calculate it yourself from the laser spot size, absorption coefficient, laser intensity / pulse energy, etc.
+Experimentalists don't measure at such crazy intensities out of spite or foolishness, but because they need to have sufficient signal-to-noise ratio to measure a signal, i.e. the volume is turned right up to be able to hear it.

 * 'UV/Vis' (where does the material absorb?); better measures are with an integrating sphere / total scattering, use of a scattering medium to get the SNR to find